 Table 2 shows the predictive factors of postoperative early recurrence.
 A total of 83 patients experienced an early recurrence.
-According to the univariate analysis, the presence of AP was strikingly correlated with early recurrence (P = 0.012).
+According to the univariate analysis, the presence of AP was significantly correlated with early recurrence (P = 0.012).
 In multivariate analysis, the presence of AP was proven to be an independent risk factor for early recurrence [odds ratio (OR): 4.13; P = 0.01] (Table 2).
 In addition, other independent risk factors for early recurrence included R1 resection, positive lymph nodes, tumor site, and the absence of adjuvant chemotherapy.

 The median disease-free survival time of group non-AP was 12.8 mo, while that of group AP was 8.6 mo (P = 0.003, log rank test) (Figure 1).
-Correspondingly, 12-month disease-free survival rates of the non-AP group were superior to the AP group (12-month disease-free survival, 58.8% vs 28.6%, P = 0.003).
+Correspondingly, 12-month disease-free survival rates of the non-AP group were superior to the AP group (58.8% vs 28.6%, P = 0.003).
 Table 3 shows the factors related to postoperative disease-free survival among all patients.
 Patients with AP were associated with a shorter disease-free survival interval [relative risk (RR): 2.0; P = 0.009].

-The final multivariable model included AP, positive lymph nodes, adjuvant chemotherapy, surgical margin, tumor differentiation and location of the tumor.
+The final multivariable analysis included AP, positive lymph nodes, adjuvant chemotherapy, surgical margin, tumor differentiation and location of the tumor.
 The occurrence of AP was regarded as an independent risk factor after adjustment for other covariates (RR: 2.24; P = 0.003).

 Table 4 shows the factors related to overall survival among all patients.
 The median overall survival time in patients with AP was shorter than in those without AP (22.3 mo for the group non-AP, 14.9 mo for the group AP, P < 0.001, log rank test) (Figure 2).
-As with disease-free survival, the presence of AP had a significant negative impact on overall survival (Figure 1).
-Positive lymph nodes, stage, the absence of adjuvant chemotherapy, differentiation and tumor site were also factors significantly related to decrease overall survival.
-In the multivariable model analysis, the presence of AP (RR: 2.35; P = 0.001), tumor site (head) (RR: 1.90; P = 0.003), adjuvant chemotherapy (RR: 0.52; P = 0.002), well-differentiated tumors vs moderately differentiated (RR: 3.07; P = 0.059), and positive lymph nodes (RR: 2.68; P < 0.001) were the independent factors related to overall survival.
+Similar to disease-free survival, the presence of AP had a significant negative impact on overall survival (Figure 1).
+Positive lymph nodes, stage, the absence of adjuvant chemotherapy, differentiation and tumor site were also factors significantly related to decreased overall survival.
+In the multivariable analysis, the presence of AP (RR: 2.35; P = 0.001), tumor site (head) (RR: 1.90; P = 0.003), adjuvant chemotherapy (RR: 0.52; P = 0.002), well-differentiated tumors vs moderately differentiated (RR: 3.07; P = 0.059), and positive lymph nodes (RR: 2.68; P < 0.001) were the independent factors related to overall survival.

 DISCUSSION

 Our study found that AP was negatively associated with survival time and early recurrence (within 12 mo).
 This trend was also perceived even after stratification by pathological stage.
-There are only a few previous studies that mentioned the overall survival of patients with pancreatic cancer complicated by AP, and as a result, the impact of AP on tumor-specific survival has not been clearly elucidated.
-A recent research study investigated whether an initial clinical presentation with AP was associated with the survival of patients with PDAC, but the results did not show any survival difference[3].
+Only a few studies mentioned the overall survival of patients with pancreatic cancer complicated by AP, and as a result, the impact of AP on tumor-specific survival has not been sufficiently elucidated.
+A recent study investigated whether an initial clinical presentation with AP was associated with the survival of patients with PDAC, but the results did not show any survival difference[3].
 However, it is still difficult to draw firm conclusions.
 In their study, patients with mild AP (more than 90% of the patients) were included in the analysis.
-Because patients with mild AP experience a minor clinical course and their treatment and outcomes differ from those with moderate or severe AP, their inclusion might have confounded the results.
-Patients with mild AP are managed conservatively for a short period of time, leading to timely resection of their tumors with a relatively good prognosis.
+Because patients with mild AP experience a minor clinical course, their treatment and outcomes differ from those with moderate or severe AP, which might have confounded the results.
+Patients with mild AP are managed conservatively for a short period , leading to timely resection of their tumors with a relatively good prognosis.